ci1xgk/Fellowship_Webpage/metrics.md

 H = M1B1 / (M1B1 + M0B1)
 ````

 H ranges from 0 (none of the wet benchmark data cells are wet in the model data) to 1 (all wet benchmark data cells are wet in the model data).
-Since this metric only considers the area with wet benchmark data cells, it only examines the model’s tendency toward underprediction of the flood extent.
+Therefore, this metric only examines whether the model predicts a smaller flood extent compared to the benchmark.

 The **False Alarm Ratio (F)** indicates the proportion of the wet model data cells that are not wet in the benchmark data: